Is it possible to recover data from RAID 1 Server after deleting, formatting or sometimes when RAID 1 array get fails? Our Experts Answer is YES!

 Being professionals in the RAID 1 Data recovery, we recover data from both single hard disks and mirrored volumes efficiently.
 Now Data Engineers recover your critical files from any type of RAID 1 array/volume.
+We have a 100% clean room lab environment wherein all types of recoveries are done.

 Raid 1 provides disk Mirroring and Duplication without parity or striping.
 It reflects the data of a disk to the same position of another disk, so it is called Mirroring.
 Data is written identically to multiple sets of drives, thereby producing a mirrored set of drives.
 It is used where system reliability is critical.
-RAID 1 provides twice the read and writes transaction rate of single disks.
+It provides twice the read and writes transaction rate of single disks.
 Thus, any read and write requests can be monitored by any drive in the set.

 Data Losses in RAID 1 Array :

 If anything happens to one disk in your RAID-1 array, Don’t worry.
-If your RAID-1 is in an external enclosure, a fall off your table could damage both hard disks.
+If it is in an external enclosure, a fall off your table could damage both hard disks.
 Or a power failure could short out disks.
 Even it could be when flood or fire damage occurs.
 Furthermore, if both of the drives in your RAID-1 array were manufactured too close to each other, their lifespans may be nearly identical.
 Since they both see the same amount of use, they could damage simultaneously just due to age.

 But both drives in your RAID-1 array never fail at the same time.
-But if you don’t notice when one hard drive failure in your raid, one other fine day the second will fails definitely since both the drives are manufactured or inserted at the same time period.
+But if you don’t notice when one hard drive failure in your raids, one other fine day the second will fails definitely since both the drives are manufactured or inserted at the same time period.
 Once one drive has failed, your RAID-1 array is not a RAID anymore, it is prone to error and failure at any time.
 If you don’t replace the failed drive soon enough, you could lose your data when the remaining drive fails.

 Our RAID 1 Data Recovery Procedure: